22 Jun Turn Commitment into Action through Digital Coaching

 4. Set a reminder.
 Let’s face it, life happens and good intentions get buried beneath the next most pressing task.
 We help you to keep those commitments front of mind with optional email reminders that you can set for yourself at a time that works best for you.

 5. Follow through.
 Sometimes we hit a task or activity out the park, while other times our efforts may fall short of the desired outcome.
 Just as a coach would check in with their client at the start of a new session, so too does your digital coach.
-We might ask you to reflect on what’s working well, what isn’t, and anything that’s changed for you since your last digital coaching session.
+We might ask you to reflect on what’s working well, what isn’t, and anything that’s changed for you since your last automated coaching session.

 Digital coaching helps make the commitment to change more relevant and meaningful, and, with sustained practice, results in measurable behavior change over time.
-But the long-term value of digital coaching extends well beyond employee engagement and improved performance.
+But the long-term value of automated coaching extends well beyond employee engagement and improved performance.
 As individuals build the muscle for self-directed learning, organizations build the capability to become more agile and responsive to ever-changing business needs.

 What business outcome can digital coaching help you achieve?
 And what step will you take today to get started?